10 Types of Scaffolding You Might Need for Your Building Project

 Steel Scaffolding

-Although it is more expensive, it provides complete safety to construction workers, which is why it is also used in many building projects.
+Although it is more expensive, steel scaffolding provides complete safety to construction workers, which is why it is also used in many building projects.

 7. Patented Scaffolding

-Patented scaffolding is a scaffolding type that is made of steel mixed with other construction materials such as special couplings, frames, and other components.
-Typically used for short-term repair works, this type of scaffolding is premade and offered for sale in the market.
+Patented scaffolding represents one of the more modern types of scaffolding.
+Made from steel combined with other construction materials such as couplings, frames, and prefabricated components, it is commonly used for short-term repair work.
+Unlike traditional setups, this type of scaffolding is premade and readily available for purchase in the market.

-In a patented scaffolding, the working platform is placed on brackets that may be adjusted to your desired level or height.
+In a patented scaffolding system, the working platform rests on brackets that can be adjusted to suit the required height or level, giving workers flexibility and convenience.

 Ready Made Scaffolding Setup